 This Mouse Swallows Part Of A Fox: Disney Buys Most Of Murdoch Empire

-Ultimately, it was the Mouse that roared — and Fox that beat a retreat from the global stage.
+Ultimately, it was the Mouse that roared — and the Fox that beat a retreat from the global stage.

 The Walt Disney Co. has struck a deal valued at $52.4 billion to acquire much of the Hollywood holdings of 21st Century Fox, the global television and entertainment conglomerate controlled by Rupert Murdoch and his family.
 The deal occurs against a backdrop of swift changes to the industry's finances and uncertainty about succession plans at both companies.